-The NetBeez Dashboard offers a detailed view for each WiFi Network.
+The NetBeez Dashboard offers a detailed view of each WiFi Network.
 The detailed view displays status and performance data on the WiFi Network gathered by wireless Agents assigned to it.
 The header displays security type and reconnection interval or any associated Hopping Groups, whichever is applicable.
 The Incident display shows current and recent WiFi incidents.
 Visualizations for WiFi incident occurrence and performance distribution also serve as filters.
 Performance metrics provide insight into the quality of the WiFi Network experience, as reported by the assigned Agents.
 The Alerts section displays recent alerts from the assigned Agents.
 In this view, you are able to specify the time window

 To access detailed information about a WiFi Network, click on the WiFi network from the main WiFi View.

 To access the WiFi Network's settings, click on the cog icon in the upper right of the WiFi Details panel.
 From the WiFi Settings menu, you can edit the configuration or edit the selection of assigned Agents.